Skip to content

 • Create custom field definitions that appear on all operator forms

-• Add different types of fields: text, numbers, URLs, or dropdown selections
+• Add different types of fields: text, numbers, URLs, dropdowns, switches, or lists

 • Use custom fields in your listings